rouskinlab/dreem/dreem/clustering/README.md

 Contributors: Matty Allan, Scott Grote, Yves Martin

 ## Purpose
-- Cluster the bitvector using EM clustering
+- Cluster the reads using EM clustering, then for each read compute the likelihood of belonging to each cluster.
+Store this result in a json file.

 ## Interface